Major issues, minimal expectations for G-7 summit in France

 “There’s going to be no big moves on climate change as a united front of seven countries.
 There’s going to be no progress when it comes to the elimination of protectionist trade barriers.
 It’s simply not going to happen.
 So the best that they can do is just tread water, stop things from becoming worse.
 That I think is what success at this G-7 will look like,” Naylor said.

 All eyes will be on the dynamic between Trump and British Prime Minister Boris Johnson, two figures who relish the unpredictability they have sown.
-German Chancellor Angela Merkel is on her way out of office.
+Merkel is in her last term of office.
 Canadian leader Justin Trudeau, up for re-election this fall, is at the center of a political scandal.
 Macron himself is deeply unpopular at home, and the yellow vest protesters who have plagued him since last year have followed him to Biarritz.

 Even this beautiful resort town is rather grumpy at being locked down during the final week of summer break for most of France.
 The appropriately named Bellevue congress center where the leaders will gather Saturday night overlooks the beach beloved by surfers and swimmers alike.
 It is entirely empty.